jazzband/django-constance/README.rst

 Fire up your ``admin`` and you should see a new app called ``Constance`` with ``MY_SETTINGS_KEY`` in the ``Config`` pseudo model.

+By default changing the settings via the admin is only allowed for super users.
+But in case you want to use the admin's ability to implement custom authorization checks, feel free to set the ``CONSTANCE_SUPERUSER_ONLY`` setting to ``False`` and give the users or user groups access to the ``constance.change_config`` permission.

 Screenshots
 -----------